Use of data on this blog

-If you participate in a poll, which is usually offered in the column at the right, or rate a post with the little stars, your IP address (cf. above) and date and time will be stored as long as the poll is open, in order to reduce the possibility of one person voting multiple times; after the poll has been closed and evaluated, this data will be deleted.
+If you participate in a poll, which is occasionally used, your IP address (cf. above) and date and time will be stored as long as the poll is open, in order to reduce the possibility of one person voting multiple times; after the poll has been closed and evaluated, this data will be deleted.
 Furthermore, a cookie is set (see below).

 Cookies are small pieces of information that can be stored in your browser (detailed explanation in the Wikipedia).
 Most browsers offer settings to delete particular cookies or completely block them, if you don’t want these functions, but that, on the other hand, can reduce the comfort a little.

 - When you submit a comment (see above), the name, e-mail address, notification option and website you entered will be stored in a cookie, so that these fields are pre-set (still editable) on your next visit.

 - When you participate in a poll (see above), this is also stored in a cookie, in order to prevent you vote twice on the same poll.